mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 {{subpolicies}} suggests sub-policies of the Specification Required policy, with the aim of clarifying these situations.

-For a sub-policy to take effect, a given registry would need to opt into its use; note that there is no default, as existing registries may have already established relevant practices.
-Future revisions of this document might explore the mechanics of how a registry adopts a sub-policy (e.g., whether a revision of the registry specification is necessary, vs. an IESG or Expert declaration).

 ## Notational Conventions

 {::boilerplate bcp14-tagged}

 # Specification Required Sub-Policies {#subpolicies}

+For a sub-policy to take effect, a given registry needs to opt into its use; note that there is no default, as existing registries may have already established relevant practices.

+Documents that define new registries and redefine existing ones can explicitly nominate a sub-policy.
+However, such action is not necessary; in consultation with the relevant Expert(s), the IESG may deem a registry to be covered by a sub-policy.

 ## Specification Required (Standards) {#sp-standards}